THE MEANINGS OF SOME OLD SAYINGS

 MAD AS A HATTER

 This phrase comes from the fact that in the 18th and 19th centuries hat makers treated hats with mercury.
-Inhaling mercury vapour could cause mental illness.
+Inhaling mercury vapor could cause mental illness.

 This is a corruption of Magdalene.
-Mary Magdalene was a prostitute who became a follower of Jesus.
+Mary Magdalene was a follower of Jesus.
 In paintings she was often shown weeping tears of repentance.
 So she became associated with sentimentality.

 In battle a ship surrendered by lowering its flag.
-If you nailed your colours to the mast you had no intention of surrendering.
+If you nailed your colors to the mast you had no intention of surrendering.
 You were totally loyal to your side.